wmbutler/couchbackup/README.md

 ```
 ## Incremental backups

-This is a newly developed feature and is in extreme alpha stage. if you pass the `--incremental-log` flag with a full path to the incremental log file, this will keep track of the `seq` value in the `_changes` endpoint.
-Each time a backup succeeds this will append the `last_seq` to the incremental log file.
-YOur backups are still written to the same log file and the output file.
+This is a newly developed feature and is in extreme alpha stage. if you pass the `--incremental-log` flag with a full path to the incremental log file, this will keep track of the `last_seq` from Cloudant.
+Your backups are still written to the same `--log` file and `--output` file.
 Some important requirements:

 - If you backup multiple databases, each database must have it's own incremental log file.
 - `--mode shallow` is incompatible since it doesn't use the `_changes` endpoint.